Skip to content

 const checker = new ChatOpenAI({

-modelName: "gpt-4o-mini",
+model: "gpt-4o-mini",

 temperature: 0, // deterministic

-const result = await checker.invoke(prompt);
+const result = await checker.invoke(`Verify whether every claim in the answer

-if (result !== "ALL_CLAIMS_SUPPORTED") {
+if (!result.supported) {

 // Flag for human review or regenerate with stricter prompt